bertofurth/Seagate-Central-Debian/README.md

     Retype new password: YourNewUserPassword
     passwd: password updated successfully

-#### Change the system hostname
+#### Change the system hostname and regenerate keys
-The default system hostname is set to "SC-debian", however you may wish to change it to something more meaningful.
+The default system hostname is set to "SC-debian", however you should change this to something more meaningful.
 If you wish to change the system hostname, it is strongly suggested that you change it before installing any more tools or utilities.
+You should also regenerate the ssh security keys for your system.

-This can be done with the following commands issued as root
+The system hostname can be changed from "SC-debian" to a new host name with the following commands issued as root.

     hostnamectl set-hostname YourNewHostName
-    sed -i 's/SC-debian/YourNewHostName/g' /etc/hosts /etc/ssh/*.pub
+    sed -i 's/SC-debian/YourNewHostName/g' /etc/hosts
+    rm /etc/ssh/*key*
+    ssh-keygen -A

 You will need to log out and log back in to your ssh session before you see the hostname changed in your command prompt.
+Your ssh client may complain that the hosts's keys have changed.
+You should accept the new keys.

 #### Configure the local timezone and time
 By default, the system will be set to the North America/Pacific timezone.